-Safety first for industrial coatings

-Industrial facilities turn to safer, more effective inorganic coatings to reduce risk of severe injury and death of coating contractors
+Safety first for industrial coatings Industrial facilities turn to safer, more effective inorganic coatings to reduce risk of severe injury and death or decades, industrial facilities have measured the effectiveness of a coating by its ability to prevent corrosion, which, of course, is its fundamental purpose.

-For decades, industrial facilities have measured the effectiveness of a coating by its ability to prevent corrosion, which, of course, is its fundamental purpose.
-However, with the increasing awareness of the dangers of traditional organic-based coatings and the serious health risks posed to coating contractors, many facility safety managers are specifying safer, inorganic options that now exist on the market.
+However, with the increasing awareness of the dangers of traditional organicbased coatings and the serious health risks posed to coating contractors, many facility safety managers are specifying safer, inorganic options that now exist on the market.